pacc29/Meme-generator/README.md

 # Meme Generator

-This project allows to fill out a couple of input fields (top and bottom) and provides a random meme-image every time the "get a new meme image" button is pressed
+This project allows to fill out a couple of input fields (top and bottom) and provides a random meme images from an API every time the "get a new meme image" button is pressed.

 ## Requirements

-This project requires Nodejs LTS or greater
+This project requires Nodejs LTS or greater.

 ## Usage